 For years after, whenever we drove past that accident spot on Hackney Marshes I was always encouraged to ‘wave at the fairy’ who had given them such a good start in their married life.

 Mum and dad didn’t really know what to expect taking on a rental property with sitting tenants, one of whom was still living in the house when mum and dad sold it six years later.
-Mrs Littlemore (who was well into in her 70’s), lived on the top floor with her 60 year old toy boy and got jealous every time another woman spoke to him.
+Mrs Littlemore (who was well into in her 70’s), lived on the top floor with her 60- year-old-toy boy and got jealous every time another woman spoke to him.
 The basement had a variety of interesting tenants.
 There was the window cleaner that refused climb the stairs and leave the house in the usual way through the front door; instead he climbed in and out of his flat through the basement window.
-There was Mr Pilli, whose curry aromas (welcomed by dad (because he was often invited in to sample), but abhorred by my mum) constantly wafted up from basement to ground floor and whom I blame to this day for putting me off curries for so long (having encouraged me to taste a very hot curry at such a young age).
+There was Mr Pilli, whose curry aromas were welcomed by dad because he was often invited in to sample, but abhorred by my mum as the smell constantly wafted up from his basement room to our ground floor, and whom I blame to this day for putting me off curries for so long (having encouraged me to taste a very hot curry at such a young age).
 Then there was the lady of the night; mum and dad didn’t realise that there was a small business going on literally under their feet until they had a knock on the door from a client demanding his money back, followed by a visit from the local constabulary!

 Mum and I have discussed this, and we think that it was at this point that dad became a collector of all things interesting.
 The Fonthill Road was nearby and full of junks shops.
 This was the late fifties/early sixties when new was embraced and old was junked.
 Shop after shop was full of discarded belongings available for just a few pennies (old pennies at that) and as this was probably the first time in his life that dad had any space of his own.
 Here was an opportunity not to be missed!